n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets.md

     - **Recalculation Interval**: Enter the desired recalculation interval for the spreadsheet functions.
 This affects how often `NOW`, `TODAY`, `RAND`, and `RANDBETWEEN` are updated.
 Select **On Change** for recalculating whenever there is a change in the spreadsheet, **Minute** for recalculating every minute, or **Hour** for recalculating every hour.
   	Refer to [Set a spreadsheet’s location & calculation settings](https://support.google.com/docs/answer/58515){:target=_blank .external-link} for more information about these options.

-Refer to the[Google Sheets API](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets){:target=_blank .external-link} documentation for more information.
+Refer to the [Method: spreadsheets.create | Google Sheets](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/create){:target=_blank .external-link} API documentation for more information.

 ### Delete a spreadsheet